bo-er/bo-er.github.io/_posts/2023-12-21-It there a problem for prometheus to use mmap.md

 # Conclusion

-mmap is an old concept, it was born at a time when computer memories were small and programs weren't multi-threading. mmap based file IO is hard-beaten by direct IO in benchmark due to problems mentioned above.
+mmap is an old concept, it was born at a time when computer memories were small and programs weren't multi-threading. mmap based file IO is beaten hard by direct IO in benchmark due to problems mentioned above.
 The TSDB of Prometheus works like a log structured merge tree.
 Unlike relational databases such as MySQL,Postgresql, the workload of Prometheus is write-heavy, new data is constantly written to Prometheus's head chunk, which indeed is buffered and is not memory-mapped, performance issues that hurt mmap are irrelevant in this regard.
 Andy's paper references VictoriaMetrics's tech article "mmap may slow down your Go app" and tries to show that mmap is a problem for VictoriaMetrics.
 However, this is not true and VictoriaMetrics still uses mmap for file IO.

-References
+# References
 1. https://linux-kernel-labs.github.io/refs/heads/master/labs/memory_mapping.html
 2. https://grafana.com/blog/2020/06/10/new-in-prometheus-v2.19.0-memory-mapping-of-full-chunks-of-the-head-block-reduces-memory-usage-by-as-much-as-40/
 3. https://github.com/prometheus/prometheus